Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Surnatural Resistance {#birth-surnatural-resistance}
-The character’s resistances deepen beyond the mundane.
+The character's resistances deepen beyond the mundane.
 **Effect:** All natural resistances are upgraded from light to medium.

 ---